-I bring to my role the experience of being an artist, human rights awarded autobiographer, illustrator, was awarded a PhD in 2020 and have had many years of experience in the field of public advocacy for mental health recovery.
+I bring to my role many years of mental health advocacy, including hundreds of speeches and radio and television interviews, the experience of being an artist, human rights awarded autobiographer, illustrator, and I was awarded a PhD in 2020 which re-examines my lived experience of 'mental illness' in a holistic way.

-It is my privilege to help marginalised people with mental health or other concerns and life challenges - from all faiths, sexualities, ages and backgrounds ...to have their best possible life!
+It is my privilege to markedly 'lift up' and accelerate the self-awareness and motivation of marginalised people with mental health or other related issues and life challenges - from all faiths, sexualities, ages and backgrounds; for simply one goal ...to have their best possible life!

-I do this with my unique modality of 'co-creating' a life together by spending quality time visualising your ideas in a creative way that is part 'peer support' part 'moral support' part 'therapeutic support', and the ones I connect with will have a 'professional mate' to confidentially confide in.
+I do this with my unique modality of 'co-creating' a life together by spending quality time visualising your ideas in a creative way that is part 'peer support' part 'moral support' part 'therapeutic support', and the few clients I choose or choose me I connect with have a 'professional mate' to confidentially legally confide in.

-We will discover and articulate your 'currencies', (faith, money, security, activity, even getting out of bed, drawing, line dancing, whatever it is), and I will work intensively with you from eight to twelve weeks in which time we will measure defined outcomes leading your a happier life.
+We will discover and articulate your 'currencies', (faith, money, security, activity, even getting out of bed, drawing, line dancing, whatever it is), and I will work intensively with you from eight to twelve one hour weekly sessions in which time we will measure definitive change for the better!

-It is all delivered with compassion, integrity, empathy and a damn good dose of humour!
+My work and persona mean this therapeutic support is delivered with compassion, integrity, empathy and a damn good dose of humour!

 If you or your NDIS client needs a friendly, confidential, extremely experienced advocate & recovery expert to help you; I may be your perfect match!